GaloisInc/ambient-verifier/doc/Design.rst

    - Run code discovery on the target executable and its (transitive) shared libraries
 2. Lift discovered functions into Crucible
    - Will require building models of some system calls
-3. Symbolically execute the program with the concrete input provided to trigger the weird machine
+3. Symbolically execute the program with the concrete input provided to trigger the Weird Machine
    - This will consume input *and* generate output
    - Symbolic branching in this phase would be potentially problematic for managing the state of the input generator (but we *can* split inputs---outputs are trickier)
-   - Simulate until we get to the weird machine (it may be very useful to have it labeled)
+   - Simulate until we get to the Weird Machine (it may be very useful to have it labeled)
    - Save the state of the input and output channels (environment) at each function entry (granularity to be evaluated)
 4. Translate the user-provided requirements into quantified/labeled assertions
    - We can start with some trivial requirements